 4. Remember, The Novena Isn’t Magic

 We need to know that when we pray a novena the first thing we have to ask for is God’s will to be done.
 Let us not doubt that God is always watching over us and knows what’s best for each of us.
 His wisdom and mercy are infinite.
 For Him, no longing of our hearts goes unnoticed.
 The novena is not, then, a magical charm to automatically obtain what we want.
 It’s about calling out to our Father and leaving our petitions in His hands to grant us His graces.

 I think the best question here is for you to know why do you want or need to pray a novena.
 Again, a novena is not a magical act that’s done just because.
-It’s a deep and constant prayer which primarily place constitutes a praise to God, since it’s Him to whom we’re trusting our life and intentions.
+It’s a deep and constant prayer which primarily place constitutes praise to God since it’s Him to whom we’re trusting our lives and intentions.

 The novena is a special prayer.
 You can take the opportunity to accompany it with some offering or sacrifice for the desired intention, it can be by fasting, frequenting the sacraments of reconciliation or Eucharist, going to mass on weekdays, etc…

 8. Constancy Is Key

 The key to this type of prayer is constancy, if you’ve started a novena don’t stop!
 Set the firm purpose of finishing it, it’s nine days which also will start to build in you the habit of prayer and a deep communication with God.

 Our friends at Pray More Novenas offer daily Novena prayers delivered to your inbox through email.
 It’s a great way to ensure that you don’t forget about your prayer!

 9. Find A Novena That Speaks To Your Heart

 There are novenas dedicated to Our Lord Jesus Christ, to the Virgin Mary, to the Holy Spirit, and to many saints, to whom we ask for intercession before God to obtain the grace or intention we’re asking for.
 Here we give you some links that can be useful: